anthonykhoa/push_swap/README.md

   Stack A will be sorted in ascending order, while Stack B will be sorted in descending order.
   I am sorting stack A and while sorting stack B with the same algorithm template.
   Therefore when Stack A is finished, it is possible stack B will be finished sorting too.
-Sorting both stacks with the same Stack is possible because of instructions SS, RR, and RRR.
+Sorting both stacks at the same time is possible because of instructions SS, RR, and RRR.

 3)use PA until stack B is empty.

 FOR BIG LISTS (11 or more numbers):
--A bottom up merge sort is the algorithm implemented.
+-A bottom up merge sort is the foundation of the algorithm implemented.
 I assign node values to each integer in stacks A and B in order to keep track of which numbers to merge with one another.

-1)push half of stack A onto stack B (accomplished in n / 2 steps)
+1)push half of stack A onto stack B (accomplished in n / 2 steps).
+Literally just repeat instruction PB over and over

 2)Assign node values to indicate which subarrays to merge with each other.